 What Can You Expect On A Tour

 1. A guided walk around the barn yard, see goats, sheep, chickens, ducks, turkeys, guineas, rabbits and pigs.

 2. Visit the hatchery barn and see the baby chicks.

-3. A guided walk where we plant flowers, vegetables, and fodder. learning how they are grown.
+3. See where we plant flowers, vegetables, and fodder. learning how they are grown.

-4. Feed grain to the ducks and chickens, feed cookies to the goats, they all LOVE cookies!
+4. Feed grain to the ducks and chickens, feed cookies to the pigs and goats, they all LOVE cookies!

 5. Plant your choice of vegetable or flower seed and take it home with you.

 6. Learn the history of how soap was made and see where we make our goat milk soap today.